tpbnick/docs/docs/py-lists.md

 print(motorcycles)
 print(f"\nA {too_expensive.title()} is too expensive for me.")
 ```
-After defining the list on line 1, we assign the value `'ducati'` to a variable called `too_expensive`.
-We then use this variable to tell Python which value to remove from the list.  `'ducati'` is removed from the list, but is still accessible through the variable `too_expensive`, allowing us to print a statement about why we removed `'ducati'` from the list of motorcycles.
+After defining the list on line 1, we assign the value `#!py 'ducati'` to a variable called `too_expensive`.
+We then use this variable to tell Python which value to remove from the list.  `#!py 'ducati'` is removed from the list, but is still accessible through the variable `too_expensive`, allowing us to print a statement about why we removed `#!py 'ducati'` from the list of motorcycles.

 The code above would have the following output: